Hex

 • Threads Agent for conversational analytics

-• Semantic models for consistent metrics
+• Semantic Model Agent for consistent metrics

-• Collaborative notebooks with real-time editing
+• Collaborative real-time editing

 • Connect repos as agent context